dribnet/purvs/README.md

   SecondsDisplay and MinutesDisplay have both been rescaled and repositioned, deviating from the clocks original composition.
 This new arrangement has the SecondsDisplay gear smaller and the MinutesDisplay larger and on the outside.
 The latter's alpha colour has also been halved to make it semi transparent.

 01 AUGUST
+  Another AMPMDisplay was added, this one is in the centre of the background gear.
+I realised that the coordinates of the text are the same as this new AMPMDisplay, and so I changed the text(...) method from a static to a regular and got rid of the coordinate parameters.

+  The alarm has been fully implemented.
+When the alarm goes off:
+    - The background SecondsDisplay, HoursDisplay, and AMPMDisplay pulsates from their default colour to a much darker colour.
+    - In the MinutesDisplay, the current and active indicators remain highlighted, while the unaffected pulsates from their normal colour to this highlighted colour.
+    - The current hour pulsates from its default colour to the highlighted colour.
+    - The pointer, AMPMDisplay, and AMPMDisplay text pulsate from their default colour to the highlighted colour.
+The AMPMDisplay has the bonus effect of growing and shrinking in size as it does this.

+  The three states of the alarm, no alarm, alarm active, and alarm waiting, all use very similar drawing code.
+Because of this, I grouped up all of the drawing code into one big function called drawAll(...) to reduce repetition.